Liam-Deacon/CLEED/doc/manual/part-2/ch12-matrix-functions.rst

        real *iel;         /* pointer to imag. parts of matrix elements */ };

-TODO (PDF p33): Confirm Table 12.1 formatting and structure details.
+Table 12.1: Matrix structure (see code listing above).

 In order to make the matrix type independent of the type of the matrix elements, complex matrices are effectively stored as two matrices, one containing the real part of the